M.A. in Digital Archaeology

 • NEAA 30100, Introduction to Archaeology (Autumn)

 Students will normally register for DIGS 30008, Thesis Preparation, as one of their three courses in the Spring Quarter of their second year.
-This entails regular meetings with the faculty thesis advisor and the Forum staff advisor(s) and is intended to give students additional time to complete the thesis project.
-However, the Director of Curriculum and Instruction of the Forum for Digital Culture may grant permission to substitute another course instead of DIGS 30008, as long as it does not hinder the completion of the thesis project.
+This entails regular meetings with the faculty advisor and the Forum staff advisor(s) and is intended to give students additional time to complete the thesis project.
+However, the Associate Director of Curriculum and Instruction of the Forum for Digital Culture may grant permission to substitute another course instead of DIGS 30008, as long as it does not hinder the completion of the thesis project.

 Typical Schedule of Courses